The Men - The Commander listing

 U-458 12 Dec 1941 22 Aug 1943 7 patrols (170 days)

-After the Graf Spee was scuttled in December 1939, Diggins escaped from Montevideo to Buenos Aires by stowing away in the river ferry, and from there made his way back to Germany.
-In 1957 he joined the Bundesmarine.
+He was Captain Langsdorff's Flag Lieutenant on the Admiral Graf Spee from April 1939 (Grove, 2001).
+After the Graf Spee was scuttled on 17 December, Diggins escaped from Montevideo to Buenos Aires by stowing away in a river ferry, and from there made his way back to Germany.

 Sources